-- a) What is the frequency of the analogue sinusoidal signal (solid line) ? . - b) How many samples have been taken from the analogue signal within one second (the sampling frequency)? - c) Does the digital signal (the dotted line) represent the original analogue signal correctly? .
-What has happened? . - d) What is the frequency of the digital sinusoidal signal? . - e) What should be a required minimum sampling frequency for the original analogue signal? .
+- a) What is the frequency of the analogue sinusoidal signal (solid line)? . b) How many samples have been taken from the analogue signal within one second (the sampling frequency)? . c) Does the digital signal (the dotted line) represent the original analogue signal correctly? .
+What has happened? . - e) What should be a required minimum sampling frequency for the original analogue signal? .